gamegam/Hypixel_Book/README.md

 When you log in, you can do an explanation

 From the user's point of view, it's comfortable and looks good.

+Update patch:
+Slots can now be as few as 0 to 8.
+July 16